Logo: IMPRS for Solar System Science at the University of Göttingen - International Max Planck Research School - Solar System School

 FAQ Admission Tests

-Where should I send my TOEFL and/or GRE physics test scores - what are the MPS institutional codes?
+Where should I send my TOEFL and/or GRE physics or chemistry test scores - what are the MPS institutional codes?

 ETS has assigned the Max Planck Institute for Solar System Research an institutional code to receive your TOEFL or GRE scores from them directly.